 Play a game of circle tag.
 Stomp out a huge circle with your feet.
 Next, divide your circle into slices like a pie by stomping out lines that intersect the circle.
 Kids have to chase each other by running around the circle and up and down the “spokes.”

 Make a snow man, spin some snow angels, or have a good-old-fashioned family snowball fight.

-Tanya Koob lives in Calgary, Alberta, B.C. and publishes Family Adventures in the Canadian Rockies, a blog focusing on outdoor adventures with her son, now five.
+Tanya Koob lives in Calgary, Alberta, B.C. and publishes Family Adventures in the Canadian Rockies, a blog focusing on outdoor adventures with her son.

 Jennifer Johnson says